Pexers/pexers.github.io/_cards/2025-06-10-logitech-wingman-ps4.md

 1. Download and install PS RemotePlay v5.5 (recommended).
 You can usually find a download link in online forums, just search for "_Reddit PS RemotePlay v5.5_".
 Earlier versions should still work, but may require extra manual steps.
 The version I use is: `v5.5.0.8250`
 2. [Download the RemotePlay Version Patcher](https://github.com/xeropresence/remoteplay-version-patcher/releases), extract it, and run its executable to patch PS RemotePlay to the latest version.

-The version patcher will enable you to auto-connect to your PlayStation 4 without needing to manually enter a new code every time.
+The version patcher will enable you to auto-connect to your PlayStation 4 without needing to manually enter a new numeric code every time.

 <div class="step">
     <h3>Step 4: Connect Everything</h3>
 </div>

 1. Turn-on your Playstation 4, and start your favorite racing game.
 2. Launch the patched PS RemotePlay app.
-The first time you run it, it may ask you to log in with your PlayStation Network account.
-You'll have to manually connect to your PlayStation 4 using a code.
-To do this, go to _Settings_ > _Remote Play Connection Settings_ > _Add Device_ and follow the on-screen instructions.
+    - The first time you run it, you may be prompted to log in with your PlayStation Network account.
+You'll then need to manually connect to your PlayStation 4 using a numeric code.
+On your PS4, go to _Settings_ > _Remote Play Connection Settings_ > _Add Device_ and follow the on-screen instructions.
 3. [Download DS4Emulator](https://github.com/r57zone/DualShock4-emulator/releases).
 4. Once in-game, run the DS4Emulator executable.
 PS RemotePlay should recognize DS4Emulator as a genuine DualShock 4 controller, allowing you to play with your wheel!